-I know it's a tricky process and it will ever be.
+I know making croissants is a tricky process and it will ever be.
 You need to be careful and follow exactly every step in the recipe.
 I made a 2-minutes-video for you to see how to make croissants step by step.
-Photos are good to understand single steps, but a video is even better.
-Read the recipe and watch every step in the video to see how I did it.

-Maybe you won't get perfect Croissants for the very first time.
-It took me three times to get a perfect result.
+Maybe you won't get perfect croissants for the very first time.
+It took me many times to get perfect results.
 It takes a bit of time to get a feeling for the dough and how to work with it.
-But.
-Once you mastered this croissant recipe and end up with a batch of perfectly flaky bakery-style croissants, you will impress friends and family.
+But once you mastered this croissant recipe and end up with a batch of perfectly flaky bakery-style croissants, you will be proud of yourself.

 The dough itself is pretty straight-forward.
 Combine all ingredients and knead for 10 minutes.
 Because you don't knead by hand, this is very little work for you.
 Chill dough overnight about 8-12 hours.